ethereum/execution-specs/fillers/eips/eip4844/README.md

 - `len(blobs)` is zero within a transaction.
 Valid blob txs (type 3) must have at least one blob within it, obeying the following condition:
   - `len(tx.message.blob_versioned_hashes) > 0`

 - Blob transaction type 3 is used in a pre-Cancun fork.
-This transcation type can only be used in a post-Cancun fork.
+This transaction type can only be used in a post-Cancun fork.

 ## 📖 Point Evaluation Precompile